Solomonapiok/rn-assignment5-ID-11285821/screens/README.md

 - **Theme Switching**: Users can switch between light and dark themes to suit their preferences.
 - **Home Screen**: The main screen where users are able to see their cards and bills.
 - **Settings Screen**: Allows users to customize their app experience like their prefered language, theme, etc.
-- **My Cards Screen**: This allow the user to access all the cards the user has used.
+- **My Cards Screen**:This allow the user to access all the cards the user has used.
 - **Statistics Screen**: This screen provide all the accounts transactions made with each card.
 - **Custom Components**: The app uses custom components throughout to provide a unique user experience.